Faculty Resource Guide

 NATIONAL SUICIDE HOTLINE 1-800-273-TALK

-Counselors are available at the Lincroft campus, Mondays-Thursdays, from 9 AM-7 PM and Fridays from 9 AM-5 PM.
-They are located in the CAR building on the 2nd floor.
-Students seeking counseling can go to the CAR building (Park in Lot 5), or make an appointment by calling 732-224-2555.
+Counselors are available at the Lincroft campus, Mondays-Fridays from 9 AM-5 PM during the Fall and Spring semesters.
+Students seeking counseling can or make an appointment by calling 732-224-2555.
 Visit Counseling online.

 The Disability Services Office ensures that no qualified student with a disability is excluded from any Brookdale services, programs, and activities.
 The office offers individualized and reasonable accommodations and/or services to qualified persons, to ensure complete access and full participation in the educational process.